tygerhardt/Homework_Week_9_ReadMe_Generator/output/readMe.md

 # Homework_Week_9_ReadMe_Generator
-# Description: Allows user to create a formatted ReadMe doc from a template.
+# Description: Write code that allows user to automatically generate a preformatted ReadMe doc by answering prompted questions.
 # Table of Contents: n/a
 # Installation Steps: n/a
 # Usage Details: n/a